h3abionet/h3agwas/README.md

 The purpose of this pipeline is to perform a very superficial initial analysis that can be used as one piece of information to guide a rigorous analysis.
 Of course, we would encourage users to build their own Nextflow script for their rigorous analysis, perhaps using our script as a start.

-Our script, *plink-assoc.nf* takes as input PLINK files that have been through quality control and
+Our script, *assoc.nf* takes as input PLINK files that have been through quality control and
 * does a principal component analysis on the data, and produces pictures from that;
 * performs a simple association test giving odds ratio and  raw and adjusted _p_ values

 ## Running

-The pipeline is run: `nextflow run plink-assoc.nf`
+The pipeline is run: `nextflow run assoc.nf`

 The key options are:
 * `input_dir`, `output_dir`: where input and output goes to and comes from;